endormi/tilux/README.md

 **Note**: For now `tilux` command `CD` into the `tilux` folder location.

+> However `tilux` is not required to run scripts individually.
+[See here](docs/README.md#run-from-any-folder).

-To see the commands to use and how to run using Docker, click [here](docs/README.md).
+To see the commands to use, how to run from any folder and how to run using Docker, click [here](docs/README.md).

 To use `Pyca` and `GPG` you need to first generate keys: